 But beyond that, different types of permanent life insurance policies offer different features for areas like premium payment and cash accumulation.

 Whole life insurance.
-This kind of permanent policy is probably the most straightforward in terms of having lifetime protection with cash accumulation.
+This kind of permanent life insurance policy is probably the most straightforward in terms of having lifetime protection with cash accumulation.
 The cash value grows based on a set interest rate guaranteed by the carrier.

 Additionally, many whole life insurance policies are “participating,” which means they may receive dividends.
 Dividends can be used toward premium payments, to add to the cash value, or to increase the size of the death benefit of the insurance policy.
 Dividends are not guaranteed and their payment typically depends on the operating results of the insurance carrier.
 (MassMutual has paid dividends on qualifying policies since 1869.)